 - a.
-Law Guardians5 and attorneys representing juvenile offenders shall investigate, research and prepare in the same manner and using the same tools as attorneys in criminal cases.
-Thus, to the extent consistent with these types of matters, the Performance Standards contained in § I-7, supra, apply here. - b.
+Attorneys representing children in Family Court shall investigate, research and prepare in the same manner and using the same tools as attorneys in criminal cases.
+Thus, to the extent consistent with these types of matters, the Performance Standards contained in §-I-7, supra, apply here.
+Counsel in Family Court shall also comply with the New York State Bar Association standards for representing children in the relevant proceeding. - b.
 The attorney shall take into consideration the age of the client and any attendant emotional and psychological needs of the client.
 Where appropriate, the attorney shall employ the services of a forensic social worker or other qualified professionals. - c.
-Considering the flexibility available to judges in entering dispositional orders in cases involving juveniles, Law Guardians and attorneys representing juvenile offenders shall be especially vigorous in advocating for the least restrictive alternative, including dismissal.
+Considering the flexibility available to judges in entering dispositional orders in cases involving children, attorneys representing them shall be especially vigorous in advocating for the least restrictive alternative, including dismissal.